 “The nicest and friendliest Museum in the UK” – visitor

-ALMoS is a wonderland, a fantastical jewelled treasure trove in Mid Wales and houses a glittering selection of artist sculptor Andrew Logan’s signature works: jewellery, original costumes and memorabilila from his Alternative Miss World, the 4m tall Cosmic Egg, a ‘shrine’ to the late Divine and much more.
+Andrew Logan Museum of Sculpture or ALMoS is a wonderland, a fantastical jewelled treasure trove in Mid Wales and houses a glittering selection of artist sculptor Andrew Logan’s signature works: jewellery, original costumes and memorabilia from his Alternative Miss World, the 4m tall Cosmic Egg, a ‘shrine’ to the late Divine and much more.

 Andrew’s influential Alternative Miss World (‘a surreal art event for all round family entertainment‘ explains Andrew) began in 1972.
 On Saturday 20 October, with the theme of Pyschedelic Peace, Shakespeare’s Globe, London hosted 2018’s Alternative Miss World.
 Andrew appears as split-down-the-middle host and hostess, a master of ceremonies over the daywear, evening wear, swimwear and personality interviews of the entrants.
 This is a competition about transformation, not beauty – anyone can enter (winners include a robot), all judged on poise, personality and originality.
 Past guests, hosts, competitors and judges include Derek Jarman, David Hockney, Zandra Rhodes, Grayson Perry, Divine and Leigh Bowery.
 Andrew’s host and hostess outfits, his sparkling Crown Jewels, Thrones and Ceremonial Robes, handmade by Andrew for each Alternative Miss World winner, form part of the Museum collection.